 - Top influencers

-On Facebook, for instance, it helps you to understand the growth of your audience.
-It tells you what content worked best and why apart from giving an account overview.
+On Facebook, for instance, it tells you what content worked best and why apart from giving an account overview.
 The same goes for Twitter.
-The tool helps you to pinpoint the tweets that are doing extremely well.
-It highlights the audience interaction level with your content on Twitter, among other things.
+The tool helps you to pinpoint the tweets that are doing extremely well and the audience interaction level.

 4. Social calendar